Measurement of the $W$-boson angular coefficients and transverse momentum in $pp$ collisions at $\sqrt{s}=$ 13 TeV with the ATLAS detector: Results

 The results are first measured separately in the electron and muon channels with the methodology detailed in Section~\ref{sec:methodology}.
 The compatibility of the two channels is assessed with a $\chi^2$ test.
 The results are found to agree within their statistical uncertainties, with compatibility p-values of $0.92$ for the $W^-$ channel and $0.98$ for the $W^+$ channel.
 The electron and muon channels are subsequently combined.

-The measured angular coefficients, obtained from the combination of the electron and muon channels, are compared with theory predictions from the \textsc{Powheg}+\textsc{Pythia} and \textsc{Sherpa} MC generators, as well as to fixed-order predictions at NNLO in perturbative QCD calculated with the \textsc{DYTurbo} program.
-Theory uncertainties in the \textsc{DYTurbo} predictions are estimated by varying the nominal factorisation and renormalisation scales up and down by a factor of two, excluding variations in opposite directions.
-The envelope of all variations is taken as the uncertainty.
+The measured angular coefficients, obtained from the combination of the electron and muon channels, are compared with theory predictions from the \textsc{Powheg}+\textsc{Pythia} and \textsc{Sherpa} MC generators, as well as to fixed-order predictions at $\mathcal{O}(\alpha_s^2)$ in perturbative QCD, calculated with the \textsc{DYTurbo} program.
+Theory uncertainties in the \textsc{DYTurbo} predictions are evaluated by varying the nominal factorisation and renormalisation scales independently up and down by a factor of two, excluding variations in opposite directions.
+In this analysis the theory uncertainties associated with the choice of these scales are varied simultaneously in the numerator and denominator of the cross-section ratios used to define the angular coefficients.
+The resulting envelope of all variations is taken as the uncertainty.
+Alternative treatments may yield larger uncertainties as described in Ref.~\cite{gauld_precise_2017}.
 PDF uncertainties for the CT18NNLO~\cite{Hou:2019efy} set are evaluated using the standard eigenvector method and combined accordingly.

 The results for the leading four angular coefficients, $A_0$ and $A_{2-4}$ are shown in Figures~\ref{fig:WM_pt} and~\ref{fig:WP_pt}.
 These coefficients are clearly determined and show good agreement with theory predictions.
-This analysis provides the first direct measurement of the $A_0$ and $A_4$ coefficients in both $W^-$ and $W^+$ boson production.
+This analysis provides the first direct measurement of the $A_0$ and $A_4$ coefficients as a function of \ptw in both $W^-$ and $W^+$ boson production.
 The precision achieved in the measurement of the $A_3$ coefficients exceeds that of any previous measurement.
 The measurement is intrinsically more sensitive to coefficients that do not depend on $\cos\theta$, as they are less affected by the twofold sign ambiguity in the angular reconstruction of the neutrino momentum.
 Owing to the statistics-limited nature of the measurement, strong bin-to-bin anticorrelations are present, reaching about $80\%$ negative correlation in the low-\ptw region.